Disturbing Films – Hurrah!

-There are (happily) loads of disturbing and weird movies out there, but which ones are actually worth watching?
+Happily, there are shit loads of disturbing and weird movies out there.
+But which ones are ACTUALLY worth watching?

 10. A Serbian Film (2010)

-Not the most pleasant of subjects but A Serbian Film is so well made it was actually kind of fine to watch.
-I’m used to ‘extreme horror’ going hand-in-hand with ‘low budget’ but this was filmed well, had a great soundtrack and decent acting.
-Clearly money had been spent on the production.
-A pretty gross and awful story which will haunt unprepared viewers, but worth watching at least once if you’re a horror buff.
+Not the most pleasant of subjects (in fact the complete opposite) but A Serbian Film is so fucking ludicrously sick that I swear you can’t watch it seriously anyway.
+Plus it was pretty well made, obviously had some kind of budget with okay acting and a decent soundtrack.
+A very gross story which could potentially haunt unprepared viewers but worth watching at least once if you’re a horror buff.

 9. The Skin I Live In (2011)

-Starring Antonio Banderas as a plastic surgeon striving to invent perfect, damage-proof skin.
-This Spanish movie includes many shocking scenes plus a mental twist ending you won’t forget in a hurry.
+Starring Antonio Banderas as a plastic surgeon striving to invent perfect, damage-proof skin, this Spanish movie includes many shock scenes plus a mental twist ending you won’t forget in a hurry.
 What makes it that bit nicer is the beautiful imagery, colours and moments of tenderness.
-Amongst all the horror going on, there are good intentions and love at heart.
-And it’s nice to hear Banderas speak his native tongue.
+Amongst all the horror there is genuine love and weirdly good intention.
+Plus it’s nice to hear Banderas speak his native tongue.

 7. Once Were Warriors (1994)

-With domestic violence, alcoholism, suicide and rape this gritty, low-budget film is not the most cheery but it is very good.
+With domestic violence, alcoholism, suicide and rape this gritty, low-budget film is not the most cheery but it is still very good.
 Made in New Zealand, it centers around a poverty-stricken family with descent to Maori warriors, now just living in the slums.
-Once Were Warriors is the sort of film that leaves you thinking for a long time.
-And whilst it is difficult to watch in places, it’s undeniably haunting.
+Whilst it is difficult to watch in places, it’s undeniably haunting.

 6. Kill List (2011)

-Kill List is first and foremost very strange.
-And if you don’t like your films too ambiguous then it may not be for you.
-What we do know is our lead character (played by a slim Neil Maskell) is a hit man and the film revolves around his new job.
-Though nothing is simple and Kill List has an eerie feel.
-Whilst we go deeper down the rabbit hole it constantly feels as though something dreadful is about to happen – which it does.
-And if you’re looking for violent scenes that make you dig your nails into your hand, this is for you.
-Ouch ouch ouch.
+Kill List is first and foremost very strange – and if you don’t like your films too ambiguous then it may not be for you.
+What we do know is our lead character (played by a slim Neil Maskell) is a hit man and the story revolves around his new job.
+Kill List has a constantly eerie feel, twinned with ‘dig your nails in your hand’ ultra-realistic violent scenes.
+And whilst we go deeper down the rabbit hole it constantly feels as though something dreadful is about to happen – which it does.

 5. Scum (1977)

 Scum is one of my personal favourites.
-Starring a young Ray Winstone (and many youthful faces from The Bill) this film tells the brutal story of life inside the British boys prison, Borstal.
-Set in the 1970s, with top-level violence from both the inmates and the guards, cruelty, bullying and what seems to be a complete disregard for any wellbeing, Scum is both upsetting and thought-provoking, with brilliant writing.
+Starring a young Ray Winstone (and many youthful faces from The Bill) this film tells the brutal story of life inside the British boys prison – Borstal.
+Set in the 1970s with top-level violence from both the inmates and the guards, there is cruelty, bullying and what seems to be a complete disregard for any wellbeing.
+Scum is both upsetting and so very thought-provoking, with brilliant writing.
 It spawned some of Ray’s most quotable lines, even to this day.

 4. Martyrs (2008)

-Now quick warning: this film is extremely violent.
-One of the more severe torture movies around, this French horror flick is not for the faint hearted or children.
-Martyrs seems to have everything nasty you could imagine: a supernatural edge, a shocking home invasion scene and almost obscene amounts of torture.
-What made it memorable for me was the complete sadness and tenderness I felt for the characters – who I really cared about.
-I really felt sad watching this.
+Now quick warning: this film is extremely violent and horrid.
+One of the most severe torture movies around, this French horror is not for the faint hearted OR children.
+I’ve seen it once, found it pretty darn interesting but not sure I’d bother to stomach it again.
+What made it memorable – and indeed, what made me add it to this list – was the complete tenderness I felt for the characters, who I genuinely cared about.
+I really felt sad watching it in places and with this kind of genre, that doesn’t happen often.

 3. Hard Candy (2005)

-This film is another that serves to both shock and make the viewer think.
+Something a little tamer now.
+And a film that serves to both shock and make the viewer think (man).
 It stars Ellen Page as a fourteen year old intent on getting revenge on an older man (Patrick Wilson) who she believes to be a child molester.
-The film quickly descends into dangerous territory and Page is terrifying as the out of control teenager.
-It’s an interesting one because you end up, inevitably, sympathising with the supposed baddie in the whole story.
-An interesting, edge-of-your-seat movie, the only let down being the slight cop-out ending.
+The film quickly descends into dangerous territory and Page is both worrying and annoying as the out of control teenager.
+It’s an interesting one because you end up inevitably sympathising with a supposed child molester.
+An interesting story.

 2. Battle Royale (2000)

-Compared to many screwed up Japanese movies, Battle Royale isn’t even that bad.
-But it’s so crazy, original (and also another personal favourite) that I had to include it.
-Plus it does include children killing each other so surely it deserves to be here.
-Set in a sort of utopian Japan, a bunch of unruly school kids are chosen to take part in a new government program – fighting each other to the death.
+Compared to (so) many screwed up Japanese movies, Battle Royale isn’t even that bad.
+Seriously, it really really isn’t.
+But it’s so crazy, original – and also another favourite of mine – that I had to include it.
+Plus it does include children killing each other so surely it deserves to be here?
+Set in a sort of dystopian Japan – a bunch of (supposedly) unruly school kids are chosen to take part in a new government program – fighting each other to the death.
 Yay!

 1. Eden Lake (2008)

 This is my number one choice for one reason only – it’s a fucking brilliant horror film.
-Tense, scary, bleak, cruel, violent and highly believable – my mouth was (literally) left hanging open when the final credits rolled.
-A British horror starring Michael Fassbender and Kelly Reilly as very likeable couple who become the target of some teenagers and quickly end up in a situation that escalates out of control.
-If you’re a fan of scary films and bored of many modern efforts, try this for genuine shock and horror.
+It’s tense, scary, bleak, cruel, violent and most importantly – highly believable.
+My mouth was literally left hanging open as the final credits rolled.
+A British film starring Michael Fassbender and Kelly Reilly as likeable couple who become the target of some teenagers and end up in a situation escalating out of control.
+Not as objectively ‘sick’ as many of the films mentioned here but a real, genuine triumph for the horror genre.